rabeshi/eaamo-website/content/accepted/_index.md

 <summary>Click to expand/collapse the list of posters</summary>
 <br>

-Parallel Markets in School Choice
-*Mustafa Oguz Afacan, Piotr Evdokimov, Rustamdjan Hakimov and Bertan Turhan*
+Parallel Markets in School Choice (D1, Wednesday) *Mustafa Oguz Afacan, Piotr Evdokimov, Rustamdjan Hakimov and Bertan Turhan*

 The effect of personal and community attributes on educational outcomes in Ecuador